FedericoGiachetti/Cicerone/README.md

 This is a working **MVP / proof of concept**:
 - Core loop functional (chat with weather, events, calendar).
 - Tone and accuracy still experimental.
+- Basic AI-generated UI, for the sake of presentation.
-- Demonstrates concept and future potential, not a finished product.
+- Aims to demonstrate concept and future potential, not a finished product.

 ---